This set of Waste Water Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Characteristics of Wastewater – 1”.

 b) Algae growth

-Explanation: Eutrophication is the growth of huge amounts of algae and other aquatic plants leading to the deterioration of the water quality.
+Explanation: Eutrophication is the growth of huge amounts of algae and other aquatic plants leading to the deterioration of water quality.
 The untreated wastewater is rich in organic matter which demands oxygen.

 11. At higher temperatures, the amount of Dissolved Oxygen decreases.